mpatraw/BileBio/design.md

   * Placeholder graphics for now.
 Animation later.
 * Random, but smaller maps.
   * I can either use my libdrunkard library, or something simpler.
 * Simpler, more predictable plant growth.
-  * WIP
+(Realtime)
+  * The plants have to be a problem immediately and gradually become more of a threat.
+  * Maze like caves where you don't know the exit.
+Plants immediately in the way.
+  * Plants grow predictable outwards at a specific rate.
+There is a "growth animation" on where it's currently growing.
+  * Each animal has it's own way of dealing with the plants.
 * Simpler, more intuitive skill progression.
 (And controls will follow)
   * WIP
 * Animal as the playable character.
 (Probably several to pick from)